Flyers’ 23-man opening night roster headlined by rookies Matvei Michkov and Jett Luchanko

 Ryan Poehling, 25: The Minnesotan bet on himself last summer and it paid off tenfold.
 Poehling not only earned a two-year extension worth $3.8 million, signed in January, but he also registered career highs in multiple categories, including goals (11), assists (17), and points (28).
 Poehling got some time on the power play — he scored once — and was a key cog in the Flyers’ fourth-ranked penalty kill with three short-handed goals.
 A player with speed who can forecheck, Poehling has proven to be a versatile, reliable guy down the middle.

 Noah Cates, 25: For the moment, Cates is the guy on the outside looking in, skating as an extra forward with Luchanko as the third-line center and Poehling on the fourth line.
-Tortorella recently praised the defensive forward’s reliability but he wants more.
+Tortorella recently praised the defensive forward’s reliability, but he wants more.
 After scoring 38 points in 82 games two seasons ago, Cates, who has played both center and wing, dealt with injury and inconsistency last season and saw his production drop to 18 points in 59 games.
 “I want him to take a chance.
 We need to try to unlock him a little bit in trying to create some offense, too,” Tortorella said.

 Right wings (4)

-Tyson Foerster, 22: Last October, Foerster was the talk of training camp as he broke through for a spot on the roster.
+Tyson Foerster, 22: Last October, Foerster was the talk of training camp as he broke through for a spot on the team.
 He scored 20 goals and 33 points while becoming a versatile player on both sides of the puck, giving Tortorella the confidence to play him in key situations as a rookie.
 According to Natural Stat Trick, Foerster finished third in Corsi For percentage at five-on-five, with the Flyers having 54.34% more shot attempts when he was out there.
 Although he struggled to find offense sometimes, the hope this year is he can unleash the wicked shot he was known for coming out of the draft.

 Bobby Brink, 23: After an up-and-down season — literally, he was up and down between the Flyers and Phantoms — Brink came into camp a man on a mission.
 Known for his creativity and skating, he flashed those attributes plus a defensive game, and some checking, areas Tortorella criticized were lacking last season.
 Slotted on a line with Luchanko, the two kids should play off each other well as Tortorella seeks more consistency from Brink.